bdeboe/isc-datafest/TUTORIAL.md

 Never heard of [dbt](http://getdbt.com)?
 It's the T in ELT (and if you haven't heard of that either, you're missing out!)

 **Ex 1.
 We will start by creating a simple model that reads the walmart.csv file to generate it's own table.
-You need to edit the existing dbt_project.yml in dbt/datafest to add in the addition model (Workshop)**
+You need to edit the existing dbt_project.yml in dbt/datafest to add in the addition model (Workshop) we also add in an extra variable calld StoreId which we will use in Ex 3.**

+You can either modify the files in the container or create one in your host machine and copy over to the container using "docker cp", for example:

-dbt_project.yml
+    docker cp dbt_project.yml e84ccf9d1338:/opt/irisbuild/dbt/datafest/

+   ** **dbt_project.yml****
     name: 'datafest'
     version: '1.0.0'
     config-version: 2